Cefn Cribwr F.C.: History

-Established in 1976 as Cefn Cribwr Boys Club, the club began playing in the Bridgend & District League and were back-to-back Premier Division champions in the 1986–87 and 1987–88 seasons.
+Established in 1976 as Cefn Cribwr Boys Club by Gary Davies, the club began playing in the Bridgend & District League and were back-to-back Premier Division champions in the 1986–87 and 1987–88 seasons.

 They were founder members of the South Wales Senior League in the 1991–92 season, playing in the league until 2000.
 They again played in the Bridgend & District League, winning the Premier Division in 2013–14, and gaining promotion to South Wales Senior League for its final season in 2014–15.
 They joined the newly established South Wales Alliance League Division Two in 2015–16, and after finishing third in the 2016–17 season, were promoted to Division One, where they finished their first season in the division as champions, gaining promotion to the Premier Division.